spencerahill/clim-change-course_2025/_sources/info/schedule.md

   - in-person only; pencil-and-paper **only**
 * - 4/2
   - 9
-  - Ice: Arctic Sea Ice, Greenland and Antarctica
+  - Arctic Sea Ice
   - Ch.
-9, 10
+9
   -
 * - 4/9
   - 10